Building Cybersecure Families.

 Empower kids

-Build cybersecurity awareness and digital self-defense habits that empower kids to use technology—never be used by it.
+Build cybersecurity awareness and digital self-defense habits that empower kids to use technology — never be used by it.

+Beware of digital dangerism.
 Healthy development requires calibrated risk.
-The digital world must be a place where children practice judgment, ethics, and self-regulation—because shielding delays competence, while scaffolded exposure builds it.
+The digital world must be a place where children practice judgment, ethics, and self-regulation — because shielding delays competence, while scaffolded exposure builds it.